andresnalegre/SafePass/README.md

-# SafePass
+# About SafePass

-**SafePass** is a password management developed using React and PHP, and integrated with MariaDB.
-It's designed to create secure and strong passwords, featuring a password validator that shows how strong your password is, and makes it easy to store them.
+**SafePass** is a password manager developed using React and PHP, and integrated with MariaDB.
+It's designed to easily create secure and strong passwords, featuring a password validator that shows how strong your password is, and makes it easy to store them.

 ---